ARTIST STATEMENT

 2025

-• Seeing, Seeing …, MIT Museum Studio and Gallery Compton, Massachusetts Institute of Technology (MIT), Building 10-150, Cambridge, MA
+• Seeing, Seeing …, MIT Museum Studio and Gallery Compton, Massachusetts Institute of Technology (MIT), Cambridge, MA

 • pARTners, Gallery 1581, The Boston Graduate School of Psychoanalysis, Brookline, MA